Beovolytics-Inc/oct-token/README.md

   * Calculate `totalDays` : (`RELEASE_END_TIME` - `releaseStartTime`) / `SECONDS_OF_A_DAY`
   * If param `supervised` is `true`, return `supervisedUnreleasedBalance` * `passedDays` / `totalDays`
   * If param `supervised` is `false`, return `unreleasedBalance` * `passedDays` / `totalDays`
-* Anyone can call function `unreleasedBalanceOf(address)` to get the `unreleasedBalance` of an beneficiary corresponding to param `address`.
+* Anyone can call function `unreleasedBalanceOf(address)` to get the `unreleasedBalance` of a certain beneficiary corresponding to param `address`.
-* Anyone can call function `withdrawedBalanceOf(address)` to get the `withdrawedBalance` of an beneficiary corresponding to param `address`.
+* Anyone can call function `withdrawedBalanceOf(address)` to get the `withdrawedBalance` of a certain beneficiary corresponding to param `address`.
-* Anyone can call function `supervisedUnreleasedBalanceOf(address)` to get the `supervisedUnreleasedBalance` of an beneficiary corresponding to param `address`.
+* Anyone can call function `supervisedUnreleasedBalanceOf(address)` to get the `supervisedUnreleasedBalance` of a certain beneficiary corresponding to param `address`.
-* Anyone can call function `releasedBalanceOf(address)` to get the total released balance of an beneficiary corresponding to param `address`.
+* Anyone can call function `releasedBalanceOf(address)` to get the total released balance of a certain beneficiary corresponding to param `address`.
   * Get beneficiary corresponding to param `address`.
   * The result of this function is calculated by: `releasedBalance` + `_balanceToReleaseTo(address, true)` + `_balanceToReleaseTo(address, false)`
 * This contract has a private function `_benefit(address, amount, supervised)` which implements the following logic: